Authentication

 Configure login methods, API access, rate limiting, and password storage.

-Comicarr supports HTTP authentication, API key access, and several security hardening features.
+Comicarr uses JWT-based authentication, API key access, and several security hardening features.

 HTTP Authentication